seaweediman/tp/docs/DeveloperGuide.md

     1. Prerequisite: No position with the title containing the keyword 'Accountant' inside HR Manager.
     2. Test case: `find_p title=Accountant`
     <br>Expected: No position is listed.

+### Candidate Management

+#### Add a candidate

+1. Adding a candidate
+    1. Prerequisites : There must not be candidate with `Email` 'johnd@example.com' inside HR Manager.
+There must be an `Accountant` position in HR Manager.
+    2. Test case: `add_c name=John Doe phone=98765432 email=johnd@example.com address=311, Clementi Ave 2, #02-25 position=Accountant`
+       <br>Expected: Candidate John Doe is added to HR Manager.
+Details of the added candidate shown in command feedback box.

+2. Adding a candidate applying for a position that does not exist in HR Manager.
+    1. Prerequisites : There must not be candidate with `Email` 'johnd@example.com' inside HR Manager.
+There must be an `Accountant` position in HR Manager.
+There must not be a `Bookkeeper` position.
+    2. Test case: `add_c name=John Doe phone=98765432 email=johnd@example.com address=311, Clementi Ave 2, #02-25 position=Bookkeeper`
+       <br>Expected: Candidate is not added.
+HR Manager states that `Bookkeeper` does not exist in HR Manager.

+#### List all candidates

+1. Listing all candidates
+    1. Prerequisite : There must be at least 1 candidate inside HR Manager.
+    2. Test case: `list_c`
+       <br>Expected: All candidates are listed in HR Manager.

+#### Delete a candidate

+1. Deleting a candidate
+    1. Prerequisite: There must at least 1 candidate inside HR Manager.
+    2. Test case: `delete_c 1`
+       <br>Expected: First candidate in the list is deleted from the list.
+Details of the deleted candidate shown in the command feedback box.

+2. Entering an invalid candidate index
+    1. Prerequisite: There must at least 1 candidate inside HR Manager.
+    2. Test case: `delete_c 0`
+       <br>Expected: No candidate is deleted.
+HR Manager states that the candidate index must be a non-zero unsigned integer.

+3. Not entering any candidate index
+    1. Prerequisite: There must be at least 1 candidate inside HR Manager.
+    2. Test case: `delete_c`
+       <br>Expected: No candidate is deleted.
+HR Manager states that the command format is invalid.

+#### Remark a candidate

+1. Remarking a candidate
+    1. Prerequisite: There must at least 1 candidate inside HR Manager.
+    2. Test case: `remark_c 1 remark=Great past experiences"
+       <br>Expected: First candidate in the list is given the remark and the remark is displayed together with the candidate's other details.
+Details of the remarked candidate shown in command feedback box.

+2. Entering an invalid candidate index
+    1. Prerequisite: There must at least 1 candidate inside HR Manager
+    2. Test case: `remark_c 0 remark=Great past experiences"
+       <br>Expected: No candidate is remarked.
+HR Manager states that the candidate index must be a non-zero unsigned integer.

+#### Edit a candidate

+1. Editing a candidate
+    1. Prerequisite: There must be at least 1 candidate inside HR Manager.
+    2. Test case : `edit_c 1 name=Aiken Lee`
+       <br>Expected: First candidate in the list has their name edited to Aiken Lee.
+Details of the editedd candidate shown in the command feedback box.

+2. Editing a candidate's position to a position that does not exist in HR Manager.
+    1. Prerequisite: There must not be a `Bookkeeper` position in HR Manager.
+    2. Test case : `edit_c 1 position=Bookkeeper`
+       <br>Expected: Candidate is not edited.
+HR Manager states that `Bookkeeper` does not exist in HR Manager.

+#### Find candidates

+1. Finding candidates
+    1. Prerequisite: There must be an `Accountant` position in HR Manager.
+There must be at least 1 candidate inside HR Manager that applied for the `Accountant` position.
+    2. Test case : `find_c position=Accountant`
+       <br>Expected: Candidates that applied for the `Accountant` position are listed in the candidates list.

+2. Finding candidates with a position not in HR Manager
+    1. Prerequisite: There must be no `Bookkeeper` position in HR Manager.
+    2. Test case: `find_c position=Bookkeeper`
+       <br>Expected: No candidates listed.